Skip to main content

 The 4-Year Rule: Why Halvings Define Bitcoin Cycles

 Bitcoin runs on a roughly 4-year heartbeat.
 Every 210,000 blocks, the block reward paid to miners is cut in half.
 The halvings landed in November 2012, July 2016, May 2020, and April 2024, and each one tightened the daily issuance of new coins.
 That supply shock has historically reset the floor for the next cycle.
-The pattern is so consistent that, per CoinGecko price data through 2026, every completed 4-year hold from any entry date between 2010 and 2022 has ended in a positive nominal return.
+The pattern is so consistent that, per CoinGecko price data through July 2026, every completed 4-year hold from any entry date between 2010 and 2022 has ended in a positive nominal return.

 Inflation-Adjusted Bitcoin Returns

 Nominal returns flatter every long-duration investment.
 The dollar you measure with in 2017 is not the same dollar you cash out in 2026.
-According to the BLS Consumer Price Index series CUUR0000SA0, US prices rose roughly 35% cumulatively from January 2017 to early 2026.
+According to the BLS Consumer Price Index series CUUR0000SA0, US prices rose roughly 35% cumulatively from January 2017 to July 2026.
 Real (inflation-adjusted) returns deflate that headline so you compare purchasing power, not currency units.

 Worked example: $1,000 invested in early 2017 at roughly $1,000 per BTC bought 1 BTC.
-At a $100,000 BTC price, that position is worth $100,000 in nominal dollars.
-After applying 35% cumulative CPI, the real value is roughly $74,000 in 2017 purchasing power.
+At a $65,000 BTC price, that position is worth $65,000 in nominal dollars.
+After applying 35% cumulative CPI, the real value is roughly $48,100 in 2017 purchasing power.
 The headline number drops, but Bitcoin's outsized run still dwarfs the inflation correction.
 To annualize the same return as a CAGR figure, use our CAGR Calculator.

 Frequently Asked Questions